1925 FA Cup final: Pre-match

 In contrast, Sheffield United's forward players were deemed to be the team's strength by The Times, especially the inside-forward pairing of club captain Billy Gillespie and Fred Tunstall.
 The side's defence were seen to be considerably weaker; The Times predicted that the match could "turn into an ordeal" for goalkeeper Sutcliffe, whose brother John had played in goal for Bolton Wanderers when they lost in the 1894 FA Cup Final.
 United's Boyle and Harry Johnson were appearing in their first FA Cup final.
 Their fathers, Peter Boyle and Harry Johnson Sr, had both won the FA Cup with United in 1902.
 Sampy, who had scored two goals in the second round, was dropped in favour of Boyle to provide more physicality in the forward line.
 The Express described the United side as "good cup fighters with a workmanlike rather than polished team".

 The 1925 final was held on 25 April and was the 50th hosting of the event.
 Despite Wembley Stadium having a capacity of 92,000, only 1,750 tickets were allocated to each side, although the FA did increase the number to 4,000 when Cardiff lodged an appeal.
 It is estimated around 40,000 Cardiff fans were able to secure tickets for the match through general sale.
 More than half of these arrived on 34 trains that were laid on by the Great Western Railway to carry fans from Cardiff to London from 9:30 pm the previous day, the last departing at 1:30 am on the day of the game.
 A further 15 trains were laid on from the Birmingham and Wolverhampton areas and 5 from the Sheffield area.

 Before the match, the teams were presented to the Duke and Duchess of York by the president of the Football Association, Charles Clegg.
 The Duke and Duchess took up seats in the Royal Box for the match, accompanied by members of the FA.
 Former Prime Minister Ramsay MacDonald was seated behind the Royal Box and accepted an offer for him and his acquaintances to take up seats alongside the Duke and Duchess at half-time.
 The bands of the Irish Guards and the Royal Air Force played the national anthem before the match as well as "Land of Hope and Glory" and other songs during the half-time interval.
-The referee for the match was G. N. Watson from the Nottinghamshire County Football Association and the linesmen were A. H. Kingscott from the Derbyshire County Football Association and R. T. Bradshaw from the Leicestershire and Rutland County Football Association.
-If the match ended in a draw, a replay was arranged for 29 April at Old Trafford in Manchester.
+The referee for the match was Noel Watson from the Nottinghamshire County Football Association and the linesmen were Harry Kingscott from the Derbyshire County Football Association and R. T. Bradshaw from the Leicestershire and Rutland County Football Association.
+If the match ended in a draw, a replay was to be arranged for 29 April at Old Trafford in Manchester.